 BUY TO LET TAX RELIEF CHANGES

-From April 2017 the way you claim tax relief against a buy to let mortgage will change.If you pay income tax at 40% or 45%, and have a mortgage on your property, from 2017 your buy to let profits could be severely reduced, or even wiped out.
+From April 2017 the way you claim tax relief against a buy to let mortgage changed.If you pay income tax at 40% or 45%, and have a mortgage on your property, your buy to let profits could be severely reduced, or even wiped out.
 These changes will not affect you if you pay basic rate income tax at 20%.

 - Buy to let tax relief reduced from 2017 for higher rate income tax payers